ZigaVukcevicDev/case-study-scroll-with-throttle/README.md

-# --- Work in progress ---
+# Description

-When using scroll we sometimes need to code expensive function.
+When using scroll we sometimes need to code an expensive function.

 While listening for scroll event, this event will be fired pretty often.
 Browser will shorty become very slow while rendering content.